chandniraja/chandniraja.github.io/index.md

 [2] Input Regulation and the Production of Hospital Quality

 [3] Employer Collusion in Labor Markets.
-Census Bureau Special Sworn Status Project.
+U.S. Census Bureau Special Sworn Status Project (approved 12/09/2022).

 [4] Effects of Public Option on Plan Competition and Provider Rate Negotiation (with Nicholas Tilipman and Wesley Yin)